hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 ## Learning Objectives:

-* Execute the normalization, variance estimation, and identification of the most variable genes
+* Discuss why normalizing counts is necessary for accurate comparison between cells
+* Describe different normalization approaches
+* Evaluate the effects from any unwanted sources of variation and correct for them

 # Single-cell RNA-seq: Normalization and regressing out unwanted variation

-Now that we have our high quality cells, we need to first explore our data and identify any sources of unwanted variation.
-Then we need to normalize the data, perform variance stabilization and regress out the effects of any covariates that have an effect on our data.
+Now that we have our high quality cells, we can explore our data and see if we are able to identify any sources of unwanted variation.
+Depending on wha we observe, we will utilize that information when performing variance stabilization using SCTransform but also to regress out the effects of any covariates that have an effect on our data.

 <p align="center">
 <img src="../img/sc_workflow_2022.jpg" width="630">